 If you want a sure-fire way to spend too much on your Alaska trip, wait until the last minute to book.
 I typically recommend booking your Alaska trip at least 3-4 months in advance, though many people book 6-8 months in advance (so January each year for the upcoming summer season).

-Heck, there are some really smart people booking Summer 2022 travel right now as I write this in Summer 2021.
+Heck, there are some really smart people booking Summer 2023 travel right now as I write this in Spring 2022.
 Those people are going to get the best prices because everyone else is still booking last-minute for this year.

 2. Visit During the Shoulder Season